jherax/js-utils/README.md

 ### fnGetDate *(options)*
 Gets the string representation of the specified date according to [regional setting](#jsuregional) `dateFormat` `timeFormat`<br>
 **Note:** This function has support for [ISO 8601](http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15) format which allow to set the value on `input` of type date, datetime, datetime-local.
-According to [w3.org](http://www.w3.org/TR/html-markup/input.datetime.html#input.datetime.attrs.value) the *value* attribute must be a valid date-time as defined in [RFC 3339](http://tools.ietf.org/html/rfc3339#section-5.6).<br>
+According to [w3.org](http://www.w3.org/TR/html-markup/input.datetime.html#input.datetime.attrs.value) the *value* attribute must be a valid date-time as defined in [RFC&nbsp;3339](http://tools.ietf.org/html/rfc3339#section-5.6).<br>
 **Returns** `Object`
 * **options:** `Object` Optional.
 If not provided, the current date and time is returned.
 If you pass an argument, you can specify some of the following options: